Laparoscopy (gynaecology)

 Our gynaecology consultants

-We're proud to work with leading experts in gynaecology and women's health, whose skills are matched by their integrity and compassion.
+We're proud to work with leading experts in gynaecology and women's health, who specialise in women of all ages, and whose skills are matched by their integrity and compassion.

 From complex pelvic surgery to investigative and minor procedures, we provide exceptional gynaecology care across our network of hospitals, outpatient centres and specialist clinics.